CCA-Public/diskimageprocessor/README.md

 * A DFXML file
 * Text output from "disktype"
 * Brunnhilde reports (including logs and reports from clamAV and, optionally, bulk_extractor)

+### Process a single disk image, providing options to tsk_recover (CLI only)

+Also included is a Python 3 script `process_with_tsk_options.py`.
+This script allows the user to create a SIP and corresponding description for a single disk image (and accompanying files) while specifying the file system type, image type, and sector offset as needed for `tsk_recover`.
+This script may be useful for certain disks for which tsk_recover is unable to extract files using its autodetection methods.

 ## Supported file systems